abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 ### Shorthand technique to declare an Object

-If we want to create an object with a same key then we can declare something like this
+If we want to create an object with the same key then we can declare something like this

 ```js
 let bike = "KTM";